1235keerti/QuizApp-Java/README.md

 6. close and run the app again and login as student this time
 7. participate in exam
 8. you will see marks at the end of exam

-## How to run this project
-- download Netbeans (8.2 or greater version)
-- clone this repo and open it from netbeans using File->Open Project
-- press the green run button

 ## Technology used:
 - Java 8
 - Ant build tools